alphagov/verify-eidas-trust-anchor/README.md

 * generate trust anchors from a country's certificate
 * aggregate many trust anchors together
 * sign the aggregated anchors into a full signed trust anchor
+* print a full signed trust anchor to show its constituent keys

 ## Build